 The long search and looking at possibilities is over, the haggling over price is finished, and you’ve qualified for the loan.
-Now, your dream is about to become a reality – but there remains one final and important step in buying a Inland Empire house.
+Now, your dream is about to become a reality – but there remains one final and important step in buying a California house.
 And that, of course, is closing.
 You don’t, however, have to be so nervous and anxious if you know what to expect at the closing table.

 What Is Closing?

-Closing for buying a Inland Empire house really is nothing more than a gathering of the buyer, seller, and their various representatives.
+Closing for buying a California house really is nothing more than a gathering of the buyer, seller, and their various representatives.
 It’s where the important documents are signed, the money exchanges hands, and the title is transferred.
 In most cases, a closing agent (often an attorney and usually hired by the buyer, buyer’s lender, or title insurance company) will prepare the documents and oversee the proceedings.

 What to Expect At The Closing Table